assaf/zombie/doc/API.md

     })

+Using promises instead of a callback and duration function is tricky: you must call `wait` with two arguments, the last one being `null`.

 Even with completion function, the browser won't wait forever.
 It will complete as soon as it determines there are no more events to wait for, or after 5 seconds of waiting.